Compile Time Evaluation

 Compile time macro execution

-If a macro only takes compile time parameters, that is only $
+Section titled “Compile time macro execution”If a macro only takes compile time parameters, that is only $

-any other statements than returns, then the macro will be completely compile time executed.
+-prefixed parameters, and then does not generate any other statements than returns, then the macro will be completely compile time executed.

 This constant evaluation allows us to write some limited compile time code.
-For example, this macro will compute Fibonacci at compile time:
+For example, this macro will compute Fibonacci numbers at compile time:

 It is important to remember that if we had replaced $n